WHAT IS ACUPUNCTURE?

 WHAT IS THE COST?

-The cost of acupuncture treatment varies in different parts of the country.
-However, the average is between $25.00 and $60.00 per treatment.
+The average is between $25.00 and $60.00 per treatment.
 In our office, the cost per treatment is $54.00 and payment is expected at the time of service.
 Acupuncture is reimbursable through some insurance plans, however, each plan is different.

 ARE THE RESULTS PERMANENT?